thoughtbot/shoulda-matchers/CONTRIBUTING.md

     changes to your branch to bring it to green.](#continuous-integration)

-Although we maintain Shoulda Matchers in our free time, we try to respond to contributions in a timely manner.
+Although we maintain Shoulda Matchers in our free time, we try to respond to contributions promptly.
 Once we look at your pull request, we may give you feedback.
 For instance, we may suggest some changes to make to your code to fit within the project style or discuss alternate ways of addressing the issue in question.
-Assuming we're happy with everything, we'll then bring your changes into main.
+Assuming we're happy with everything, we'll then bring your changes into the main.
 Now you're a contributor!

 ---